 If the air is unstable, thunderclouds may form near this front.
 The warm air front is represented by a red line on a weather map that you could see on the evening news, and the red semi-circles indicate the airflow direction.

 The ground temperature will usually be cooler in front of the red line and warmer after the front passes.

 What are stationary fronts?

-Especially if the front is passing through an area with low atmospheric pressure.
-A stationary front appears on a weather map as an alternating red line with semi-circles and blue triangles.
+Especially if the front passes through an area with low atmospheric pressure, a stationary front appears on a weather map as an alternating red line with semi-circles and blue triangles.
 The blue triangles point one way, while the red semicircles point the other way.